thriveweb/sailing-paradise/content/pages/home.md

     but exceeded.

-    We know organising an event can sometimes be stressfull but Sailing In Paradise's Guest Relations Gurus will take the stress out and replace it with fun.
+    We know organising an event can sometimes be stressful, but Sailing In Paradise's Guest Relations Gurus will take away the stress and replace it with fun.